ComputeCanada/hss-series/content/pm.md

 +++
-title = "Project Management for DH" slug = "pm"
+title = "Project Management for Humanities and Social Sciences" slug = "pm"
 +++